 e-Safety is about using information and communication technologies in a safe and responsible way.
 The internet is a wonderful resource where children can discover, learn, communicate and have fun, and it is readily available at their fingertips.
-But we know it does come with some risks.
+But we know it does come with risks.

 It is our job as parents and teachers to equip our children with the skills required to stay safe online, so it is crucial that we work with parents to ensure the e-Safety message is consistent.
 We want to be pro-active in protecting the children rather than reacting to issues after they occur.
 It is important that parents speak to their children about how they can keep safe and behave appropriately online, however we recognise that it is sometimes difficult to stay abreast of the rapidly changing online world.
 Hopefully the information provided in these links can help you to stay informed and talk with your child about these subjects.

-Most of the articles that have been collated from a number of reputable online safety sites and resources aimed at parents, and should help you understand those latest apps, social media platforms and games that your child may be asking about being given access to (or they may already be using them).
+Most of the articles that have been collated from a number of reputable online safety sites and resources aimed at parents, and should help you understand those latest apps, social media platforms and games that your child may be asking about or wanting access to (or they may already be using them).
 This page will be regularly updated as new articles becomes available, so please come and visit regularly.

 Below you will find our Responsible Computer Use documents that we use at school for the children.
 We revisit these charters regularly to remind the children of their responsibilities to stay safe online.